 Don’t fly near them.
 Period dot.

-If you’re a hobbyist operating within five miles of an airport or helipad (i.e. hospital), you’re supposed to notify that airport or hospital.
+If you’re a hobbyist operating within five miles of an airport or helipad (i.e., hospital), you’re supposed to notify that airport or hospital.
 This could include a voicemail or email, but if ATC or the airport manager tells you not to fly there, it’s in everyone’s best interest if you comply.

-If you’re flying under the Part 107 commercial rules, you need an authorization or waiver to operate in airspace surrounding most airports (Class B, C, D, or E SFC).
+If you’re flying under the Part 107 commercial rules, you need an authorization or waiver to operate in the airspace surrounding most airports (Class B, C, D, or E SFC).
 The only way to get this is through a web portal.
 You can’t call the airport.
-Authorizations are supposed to be nearly instant but waivers could take months.
+Authorizations are supposed to be nearly instant, but waivers could take months.

 Let’s look at flying a drone at Lake Tahoe.
 Many great hiking trails & scenic spots are within the Class E SFC area for Lake Tahoe airport.
 You need an authorization (permission!) to fly in here under Part 107.
-You must notify the airport to fly as a hobbyist.
+You must notify the airport to operate as a hobbyist.
 A hospital is nearby as well.

 National Parks Service – PROHIBITED

 I think most people know this is illegal.
 Can you imagine if everyone who owned a drone brought it to places like Arches or Yosemite?
 You’d be getting “buzzed off” of Angel’s Landing!